Maverynthia/DCSUdubModMod/README.md

 <hr>
 <b>What to do with this?</b>

-Unzip and move the /text directory into the CONTENT directory of the Undub.
+Unzip and move to DSDBS/text directory that's in CONTENT of the Undub.
 Overwrite.